 \subsubsection{Encoder-decoder Framework}

 CNN-based encoder-decoder structures have been adopted in the following papers \cite{hidingplain, stegnet, fusion, hidingdata, reversible, stegastamp, udh, longshortterm}.
-A simple diagram of the encoder-decoder deep watermarking structure can be found in Figure \ref{fig:diagram1}.
+A simple diagram of the encoder-decoder deep watermarking structure can be found in Figure \ref{fig:diagram4}.

 A paper from Google research \cite{hidingplain}, published in 2017, presented a deep steganography technique for hiding images inside other images.
 The structure contains three components in total.
 The first being the \textit{prep network}, which serves two purposes; to adjust the size of a smaller secret image to fit into the cover image, and to transform the colour-based pixels to recognisable features to be encoded into the cover image.
 The second layer of the encoder is called the \textit{hiding network}.
 As the name suggests, this layer creates the final stego-image.
 The final layer is the \textit{reveal network} which is used to decode the output from the second layer.
 The experiments in the work~\cite{hidingplain} were mainly conducted to show that it was possible to completely encode a large amount of data with limited visual disturbances in the cover media.
 However, such a technique lacked robustness, security, and was not of high quality.
 It was possible for attackers to recover both the cover and secret image with a trained network.